 Irritable Bowel Syndrome Specialist in Wichita, KS

 The highly trained gastroenterologists at KU Wichita Gastroenterology have extensive experience diagnosing and treating patients for IBS.
-Call (316) 293-3455 to schedule an appointment at our office today!
+Call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 Explaining IBS and Its Symptoms